stoeffel/gh-contributors-table/readme.md

 # gh-contributors-table

-> Create a nice table of your contributors
+> Create a nice table of your contributors and add it to our README.md

 ## Example